 - Combine the lukewarm buttermilk, sugar, and yeast in a large bowl.
 Whisk to dissolve the yeast.
 Leave for 5-10 minutes until foamy.¾ cup buttermilk, 2 ¼ teaspoons active dry yeast, 3 tablespoons granulated sugar

-- Add in the eggs, vanilla, and salt.3 eggs, 1 teaspoon vanilla extract, ½ teaspoon salt
+- Add in the eggs, vanilla, and salt.3 large eggs, 1 teaspoon pure vanilla extract, ½ teaspoon kosher salt

 - Add the flour.
 Mix using a dough hook on your mixer or by hand.
 Knead on low-medium speed for about 3 minutes, or until it forms a ball around the hook.4 cups all-purpose flour